Programming Resources

 Updated files from the Zuul project that make testing your world easier.
 All you have to do is put commands one per line in a file and this will run them all and give the output.

-Your commands.txt (or whatever you want to call it) should have commands, one per line, followed by the pound sign (#), followed by comments about what should happen.
-For instance, here is a short script that I used to tset my locked doors and missing exits:
+• Create a file commands.txt that has commands, one per line, followed by the pound sign (#), followed by comments about what should happen.
+For instance, here is a short script that I used to test my locked doors and missing exits.

 go west # Should take us to pub.